Teams work to overcome a series of obstacles in order

 - Swamp Crossing: Your entire team must support each other and work together to cross the snake infested swamp to recover your toy part.
 Strategy is key!

 Accessory Challenges Teams complete additional challenges to earn points for purchasing parts from challenges they were unable to complete, or accessories for their toy.

 - Trivia: Teams solve local trivia and trivia about your organization.

-- Brainteasers: Teams work on this collection of various brain challenges for extra points as they complete the other challenges.
+- Brainteasers: Teams work on this collection of various brain challenges for extra points as they complete the other activities.

 - Facilitator Challenges: Teams perform outrageous bonus challenges that our facilitators must photograph for points to be awarded.

-Toy Acceptance (5 minutes) The group is told about where the toys are going, and thanked for their efforts.
-When possible, this is a representative from the charity.
+Toy Acceptance (5 minutes) When available, a representative from the charity shares where the toys are going, and thanks the group for their efforts.

 Wrap-Up (5 minutes) We end with a group picture with the toys to remember this fun charity team building day.